 Molecular Biology Solutions

 Having difficulty cloning your gene of interest?
 We have the tools needed to get your project completed.
-GenParts™ DNA Blocks are linearized gene fragments, which can be assembled by restriction cloning or Gibson assembly into your vector of choice.
+GenParts™ DNA Blocks are linearized gene fragments, which can be assembled by restriction cloning or homology based cloning methods into your vector of choice.

 - Generate synthetic sequences without a template